Providing financial help for youth and families to address emotional and behavioral health challenges

 - Shorten a child’s length of stay if placed in foster care or residential treatment

-Funding for the Focus on Youth Fund is provided by the Johnson County Board of Supervisors, and Johnson County De-categorization.
+Funding for the Focus on Youth Fund is provided by the Johnson County Board of Supervisors.

 Who Qualifies for Help?

 Any child (0 to 18 years old) who has been diagnosed with an emotional or behavioral disturbance, and lives in Johnson County, may qualify for these supplemental assistance funds.
-If the child has not been diagnosed but you suspect the child may have an emotional disturbance, the Focus on Youth Fund may be able to assist in paying for a psychiatric evaluation to find out what may be wrong.
-Some disturbances that qualify for use of the FUND include:
+If the child has not been diagnosed but you suspect the child may have an emotional disturbance, the Focus on Youth Fund may be able to assist in paying for a psychiatric evaluation as a diagnostic tool.
+Some disturbances that qualify for funding include: